djwilkins/Complete-Intro-to-React-v5/README.md

 Brian points out that the {} expressions utilized in the Pet component (Pet.js) at this point are limited to anything that can go on the right side of an equal sign (examples: formula, function call, ternary operator/though not a normal if statement, etc.)

 Best I can tell, these are basically the react/JSX version of ES6 template literals.

+# Hooks

+useState is an example of a React Hook.
+Other React methods beginning with "use" are also Hooks (useEffect, useCallback, useMemo, even custom Hooks.)